 A strong industry association is vital to continuing to lift our industry voice, building our capabilities and achieving outcomes, and creating new connections for our future.
 Part of ensuring we have an industry association that is future-focused is making sure we continually invest, adapt, and create.

-Helping to address the fast moving and unknown variables that we continue to experience with COVID-19, our governance structure allows AFIA and our members prepare to reshape and reposition the industry moving forward.
-As we slowly emerge from restrictions and enter new ways of business and working, our new structure is already proving a key change for the Association.
-We have been able to move nimbly and quickly gather intel and points of view to respond to Government, regulator and consumer advocate queries.
-This has helped to maintain an open and critical dialogue with key stakeholders and allowed us to influence support programs and packages to benefit our members and the industry.
+Helping to address the fast moving and unknown variables that we continue to experience with the COVID-19 crisis, the new governance structure allows AFIA and our members to reshape and reposition the industry moving forward.
+As we enter new ways of doing business and understand how COVIDnormal impacts our work, our new structure is already proving a key change for the industry association.

 Hear some of our Board members share their thoughts and views on the value these changes are bringing and continue to bring to our industry association.